Skip to main content

 Is my image uploaded to a server?

 No. Your image never leaves your browser.
-The Favicon Generator uses the HTML5 Canvas API and FileReader API to process images entirely on your device.
+The Best Answer Hub Favicon Generator uses the HTML5 Canvas API and FileReader API to process images entirely on your device.
 There are no network requests when you generate, preview, or download your favicon.
-You can verify this by opening the Network tab in your browser's Developer Tools — you will see zero outgoing requests after the initial page load.
+You can verify this by opening the Network tab in your browser's Developer Tools.
+You will see zero outgoing requests after the initial page load.

 What image format should I upload?

 PNG, JPEG, WebP, and SVG uploads are all supported.
 For best results, upload a high-resolution square image or logo (at least 512×512 pixels).
-The tool will automatically center-crop non-square images to a square aspect ratio.
+The Best Answer Hub Favicon Generator automatically center-crops non-square images to a square aspect ratio.
 PNG is ideal if your logo has transparency.
 JPEG works well for photographic images.
 Avoid uploading images larger than 20 MB because processing happens in your browser memory.

 What are the best favicon practices in 2026?